 OCEANetwork is available year-round to support homeschool parents and work to protect their freedoms.
-Below are answers to common questions about homeschooling special needs in Oregon.
+Below are answers to common questions about homeschooling special needs students in Oregon.
 If you don’t see your question or need more information, please contact OCEANetwork.
 We’re happy to help!

 In order to homeschool your special needs child in Oregon you must submit a letter of intent and complete appropriate evaluations.
 Please review the summary of homeschool law for special needs for details.